peteroupc/CBOR/docs/PeterO.ExtendedFloat.md

  * System.ArithmeticException:
 The result can't be exact because it would have a nonterminating binary expansion.

- * System.ArgumentNullException:
-The parameter  <i>divisor</i>
- is null.

 ### Divide

     public PeterO.ExtendedFloat Divide(
         PeterO.ExtendedFloat divisor,
         PeterO.PrecisionContext ctx);

-Divides this ExtendedFloat object by another ExtendedFloat object.
+Divides this arbitrary-precision binary float by another arbitrary-precision binary float object.
 The preferred exponent for the result is this object's exponent minus the divisor's exponent.

 <b>Parameters:</b>